VSalomon/CTOChallenges/README.md

 # CTO Challenges
-Solutions to great challenges offered from our CTO.
+Solutions to great challenges offered from my CTO.